This customer service course designed for public-sector employees will:

 At this program’s conclusion, participants should be able to:

-- Identify how government service differs from private-sector customer service.
+- Differentiate between government and private-sector customer service.

-- Lead customers through complicated rules and regulations.
+- Guide customers through intricate rules and regulations.

 The following outline highlights some of the course’s key learning points.
 As part of your training program, we will modify content as needed to meet your business objectives.
 Upon request, we will provide you with a copy of the participant materials prior to the session(s).

-In You We Trust: Articulating How Government Service Is Different
+In You We Trust: Understanding Government Service Is Different

 Unlike business service providers, government service providers are often the only game in town.
 This opening discussion addresses the opportunities and challenges government organizations and their employees face when providing service to citizens.